-Blocking with the Jo might seem relatively simple, but there are numerous things that must be considered when contemplating such a block.
+Blocking with the Jo weapon might seem relatively simple, but numerous things must be considered when contemplating such a block.
 The first consideration is what you are blocking.
-This not only refers to the type of strike being employed against you, but the type of weapon as well.
-Some blocks may work well against some types of weapons, but afford you little if any protection against others.
+This not only refers to the type of strike being employed against you but the type of weapon as well.
+Some blocks may work well against some types of weapons but afford you little if any protection against others.

 Consider for a moment that you are holding the Jo such that your hands have divided the weapon into three equal sections.
 Your hands are one-third of the way in from each end of the weapon.
 Now consider that your opponent strikes downward toward your head with a Tate Tettsui Uchi.
 Raising the Jo and thrusting the middle upward to intercept the incoming strike will likely be quite effective, perhaps even resulting in an injury to the attacker’s arm.

 If a similar incoming strike is delivered with a Jo instead of the arm then the identical blocking movement is quite likely to successfully thwart the attack (though there are ways for the attacker to avoid your block), provided you do not allow the incoming strike to contact any of the exposed parts of your hands.
 So again this is likely to be an effective blocking solution.

 If, however, the opponent is striking with a Katana then this blocking strategy might fail catastrophically.
 Your Jo might keep the Katana from striking you, but it is also possible that the Katana will cleave through your Jo and implant itself in your skull.
 This would be something less than an optimal outcome.

 The type of block we have been discussing might be thought of as a hard block.
 Its purpose is to provide a direct impediment to an approaching strike.
 It is a brute-force block.
 While it can be effective, it also presents significant risks, even when blocking something like another Jo.